Genomic surveillance of Klebsiella for neonatal sepsis vaccine development

 Collaborators: Royal Veterinary College (Pablo Alarcon and Ana Mateus), Institute of Development Studies (Gerald Bloom and Ayako Ebata), Public Health Foundation of India (Prof. Srinath Reddy, Sanghita Bhattacharyya, Sandeep Bhalla), West Bengal University for Animal and Fishery Sciences (Indranil Samanta)

 WASH and biosecurity interventions for reducing burdens of infection, antibiotic use and antimicrobial resistance

-This mixed methods systematic review is investigating how water, sanitation and hygiene (WASH) and biosecurity interventions could reduce infections, antimicrobial use and antimicrobial resistance (AMR) in people working in close contact with animals, such as farmers.
-This project will consider different settings, with a focus on low- and middle-income countries.
-Previous research has suggested that social, cultural, political, economic and environmental factors play an important role in the development of AMR, however, it is not well-understood how these effects can be mitigated.
-This systematic review, in collaboration with the LSHTM AMR Centre and the International Livestock Research Institute (ILRI), will summarise the evidence base for such structural AMR interventions, with the aim of shaping future research, policies and funding in this area.
+This mixed methods systematic review investigated how water, sanitation and hygiene (WASH) and biosecurity interventions could reduce infections, antimicrobial use and antimicrobial resistance (AMR) in people working in close contact with animals, such as farmers.
+The researchers considered different settings, with a focus on low- and middle-income countries.
+Previous research had suggested that social, cultural, political, economic and environmental factors play an important role in the development of AMR, however, it was not well-understood how these effects could be mitigated.
+This systematic review, in collaboration with the International Livestock Research Institute (ILRI), aimed to summarise the evidence base for such structural AMR interventions, with the aim of shaping future research, policies and funding in this area.

 LSHTM staff: Brendan Wren, Lisa Dawson